-Thus far, we’ve talked about how to, well… talk about feelings with our kids.
-And while talking about it helps a ton, teaching your child coping methods provides him with practical ways to manage those feelings.
+Thus far, we’ve talked about how to, well… talk about feelings.
+And while talking about it helps, teaching her coping methods provides her with practical ways to manage them.

-I’m a fan of reading books about whatever developmental changes my kids are going through, and the same is true with learning about emotions and kids.
+I’m a fan of reading books about developmental changes kids are going through, and the same is true with talking about feelings.

-If my kids are going through particular emotions, I find books related to that topic.
-For instance, when my son went through separation anxiety and had a hard time being away from me, I borrowed books about exactly that topic.
+If they’re going through particular emotions, find books related to that topic.
+For instance, when one of my kids went through separation anxiety and had a hard time being away from me, I borrowed books about that topic.

-When I noticed another son having a difficult time expressing his feelings, we read books that showed different emotions.
-I especially like the books that featured photos of children’s facial expressions, as well as stories that shared how the characters eventually got through their feelings.
+When I noticed another having a difficult time expressing his feelings, we read books that showed different emotions.
+I like the books that show children’s expressions, as well as stories that share how the characters eventually coped.

 8. Point out other people’s feelings

 Even if you can’t discuss it right there, you can talk about it on the drive home or at a later time.
-Seizing “real life” moments to discuss emotions gives your child a chance to understand his own feelings and how others feel them, too.
+Seizing “real life” moments to discuss emotions gives him a chance to understand his own feelings and how others feel them, too.

 Describe your own feelings as well.
-If you lose your temper, apologize for getting angry, and how you’ll manage anger moving forward.
-Talk about how you felt upset when you were stuck in traffic, or excited about your friend’s upcoming wedding.
+If you lose your temper, apologize for getting angry, and how you’ll manage your temper moving forward.
+Talk about how you felt upset when you were stuck in traffic, or excited about an upcoming vacation.

 If only kids were born knowing what feelings are, life would be so much easier.
-As it is, kids learn about feelings as they grow and experience life, making it more important that we talk about them openly.
+As it is, they learn about them as they grow and experience life, making it more important that we talk about them.

 Talk about all feelings, and not just easy or pleasant ones.
 Avoid protecting your child from difficult emotions and instead allow him to experience—and learn from—them.
-Describe emotions as they occur, giving him a clearer understanding that these feelings have names.
+Describe them as they occur, giving him a clearer understanding that they have names.

-Reassure your child that everyone feels similar emotions, and that he’s normal for experiencing them.
-Explain that emotions come and go, while giving him coping methods to get through them.
+Reassure him that everyone feels similar feelings, and that he’s normal for experiencing them.
+Explain that they come and go, while giving him coping methods to get through them.

-Read plenty of books to further cement the feelings he might have while also providing an opportunity to talk more openly about them.
-And finally, point out other people’s feelings: not only are you able to discuss feelings, but you’re also helping your child develop empathy.
+Read plenty of books to further cement the feelings he might have while also providing an opportunity to talk about them.
+And finally, point out how other people feel to help him develop empathy.

-Perhaps the most important lesson to teach your child is that feelings aren’t good or bad.
-They simple exist—from my son’s optimistic hope of seeing a friend at summer camp, to the joy (and relief) when he does.
+Perhaps the most important lesson to teach him is that feelings aren’t good or bad.
+They simple exist—from my son’s optimistic hope of seeing a friend at summer camp, to the joy (and relief) when he finally did.